Sworaj2002/BingeBox/README.md

    cd BingeBox

 Feel free to customize any sections, especially the installation instructions and technologies used, to suit your project's specifics!
+## To run the project
+   Run the command - cd Frontend/OTT1/
+                   - npm run dev